 - 2 tbsps sugar + 2 tbsps water

-- In a measuring jug combine the water, warm almond milk, yeast and sugar, mix well and leave in a warm place for about 10 minutes for the yeast to start to bubble.
+- In a measuring jug combine the water, warm almond or soya milk, yeast and sugar, mix well and leave in a warm place for about 10 minutes for the yeast to start to bubble.

 - Turn out the dough onto a lightly floured flat surface and knead, using your fingers to stretch the dough up and then gently fold back.
 It will be sticky to begin with so don’t be tempted to add too much flour, use a bread plastic scraper if the dough sticks to the work surface.
 Knead until smooth and elastic, usually about 10 minutes.